publicdocs/uscode/assets/md/titles/usc35/us/usc/t35/ptII/ch10/m__us_usc_t35_s102.md

  __Effective Date of 2012 Amendment__

     Amendment by [Pub.
 L. 112–211][/us/pl/112/211] effective on the later of the date that is 1 year after Dec.
-18, 2012, or the date that the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs enters into force with respect to the United States, and applicable only to certain applications filed on and after that effective date and patents issuing thereon, with certain exceptions, see [section 103 of Pub.
+18, 2012, or the date that the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs enters into force with respect to the United States (May 13, 2015), and applicable only to certain applications filed on and after that effective date and patents issuing thereon, with certain exceptions, see [section 103 of Pub.
 L. 112–211][/us/pl/112/211/s103], set out as a note under [section 100 of this title][/us/usc/t35/s100].

  __Effective Date of 2011 Amendment__